2,000+ homeless individuals already placed through Housing First

-Since September 2015, Milwaukee County Housing Division has placed more than 475+ chronically homeless individuals into permanent supportive housing through its Housing First initiative.
-Although in its infancy the local program has a 96% retention rate.
+Since 2015, Milwaukee County Housing Division has placed over 2,000 homeless individuals into permanent supportive housing through its Housing First initiative.
+The local program maintains a 96% retention rate.
 Meanwhile, national figures indicate approximately 84% of chronically homeless individuals maintain housing longer than 12 months*.

 *Stefancic, A. + Tsemberis, S. J Primary Prevent (2007) 28:265.do:-10.1007/S10935-007-0093-9